Amal Elsisi – Senior Integrity Engineer

 Are there any other changes that stand out for you?

 The recent change is remote work.
 I really like it, and it works for me.
 It has given me more work-life balance and flexibility.
 When we use Data Exchange to run huge data sets overnight, working remotely gives me the flexibility to do the runs after hours.
 I can monitor it throughout the evening and in the morning, I have results – whether that is a pass, or an error to fix, or a bug to log, I then share it with the Development team.
 This flexibility has made me more productive during my workday.

 What is something that others may not know about you?

 I am happy to share that this year I participated in the Calgary Stampede Parade as part of a group performing a Folk dance called Lezim.
 Our efforts were well received by the audience, and I found the experience thrilling.
 It was an honour to walk and dance on the parade route carrying the India and Canada flags.

 Introduce yourself and elaborate on the expertise that you bring to Dynamic Risk?

-My name is Wes Allanbrook and I am the Product Manager at Dynamic Risk and oversee the development of our IRAS software suite and our Advanced Analytics solutions.
+My name is Wes Allanbrook and I am the VP, Product Development at Dynamic Risk and oversee the development of our IRAS software suite and our Advanced Analytics solutions.
 I have 20 years of experience within the energy industry, either as an engineering consultant or have worked directly for oil and gas operators as a Senior Integrity Engineer.
-Having the opportunity to be a “Superuser” for Dynamic Risk’s IRAS software suite significantly facilitated my transition into the Product Manager role by combining my strong technical engineering expertise with a deep understanding of how integrity management software applications are used by our clients.
+Having the opportunity to be a “Superuser” for Dynamic Risk’s IRAS software suite significantly facilitated my transition into the role by combining my strong technical engineering expertise with a deep understanding of how integrity management software applications are used by our clients.

 How has Dynamic Risk helped you in your career development?